involutegirl/gearslink.github.io/index.md

 ## work to specification

-if given a specification or work set, i'll match it to the letter. here's two examples, an asset set for a mastodon instance, and a fictional ID card that's ready to print.
+If given a specification or work set, I'll match it to the letter.
+Here's two examples, an asset set for a Mastodon instance, and a fictional ID card that's ready to print.

 <br>
 <div style="display:flex">